 TGbe editor: please insert the following proposed changes (CID #22393).

-12.2.12 Identifying a non-AP STA with changing MAC address
+12.2.12 Identifying a non-AP STA or a non-AP MLD with changing MAC address

-To mitigate tracking and traffic analysis by third parties, a non-AP STA may randomly change its MAC
+To mitigate tracking and traffic analysis by third parties, for non-MLO,a non-AP STA may randomly change its MAC

-address while not associated (see 4.5.4.10 (MAC privacy enhancements)).
+address while not associated.
+For MLO,a non-AP MLD may randomly change its either it’s affiliated non-AP STA MAC Address or non-AP MLD MAC address while not associated (see 4.5.4.10 (MAC privacy enhancements)).

-This presents a problem for the network in that it is unable to identify a non-AP STA that previously associated and is not able to apply cached information (“shared identity state”) from the previous association to the current
+This presents a problem for the network in that it is unable to identify a non-AP STA or a non-AP MLD that previously associated and is not able to apply cached information (“shared identity state”) from the previous association to the current

 association (see 12.2.10).
-Similarly, this presents a problem for the non-AP STA in that it cannot assume the
+Similarly, this presents a problem for the non-AP STA or a non-AP MLD in that it cannot assume the

-network can recognize the STA as correlated to any cached information from previous association(s).
+network can recognize the STA or the non-AP MLD as correlated to any cached information from previous association(s).
 Two

 mechanisms are defined to alleviate these problems.[8, 241, 131, 133]

-The first mechanism, referred to as the device ID mechanism, has the AP provide an identifier to the non-AP
+For non-MLO,the first mechanism, referred to as the device ID mechanism, has the AP provide an identifier to the non-AP

 STA during association or PASN authentication that the non-AP STA can then report back to the AP during a